HUMAN LUNG TISSUE FOR TRANSLATIONAL RESEARCH

 Ultimately, the usefulness of a preclinical model is determined by its functionality, clinical translation and adaptability to drug discovery workflows.
 In addition to recapitulating expected responses across respiratory and vascular dilation and constriction, our human precision-cut lung slices are shipped and stored as cryopreserved samples, ready to be thawed and used on-demand when needed in your workflow.

-As shown below in Figure 4, human PCLS react to dilators and constrictors with identical responses from fresh and cryopreserved samples.
-Thawed PCLS showed bronchial dilation.
+As shown below in Figure 4, an example of a qualified human PCLS reacts to dilators and constrictors with identical responses from fresh and cryopreserved samples.
+Thawed PCLS can also show bronchial dilation.
 The movie illustrates bronchial dilation in response to a drug application (left) with the time course of dilation (middle) and quantification (right).

 Figure 4: Thawed Precision-Cut Lung Slices Show Bronchial Dilation